The distribution function of the average iron charge state at 1 AU: from a bimodal wind to ICME identification: Abstract

 \section{Abstract}

-We aim to investigate the distribution function of $\langle Q_{Fe}\rangle$ at 1AU to check if it corresponds to a bimodal wind.
-We use data from SWICS instrument on board the ACE spacecraft along 20 years.
+We aim to investigate the distribution function of the iron charge state, at 1AU to check if it corresponds to a bimodal wind.
+We use data from Solar Wind Ion Composition Spectrometer (SWICS) instrument on board the Advanced Composition Explorer (ACE) spacecraft along 20 years.
 We propose the bi-Gaussian function as the probability distribution function that fits the $\langle Q_{Fe}\rangle$ distribution.
 We study the evolution of the parameters of the bimodal distribution with the solar cycle.
-We compare the outliers of the sample with the existing catalogues of ICMEs and identify new ICMEs.
+We compare the outliers of the sample with the existing catalogs of Interplanetary Coronal Mass Ejections (ICMEs) and identify new ICMEs.
 The $\langle Q_{Fe}\rangle$ at 1 AU shows a bimodal distribution related to the solar cycle.
 Our results confirm that $\langle Q_{Fe}\rangle> 12 $ is a trustworthy proxy for ICME identification and a reliable signature in the ICME boundary definition.